stephaneVercouillieBMID/slate/source/index.html.md

 ### Capturing a successful Authorization Code

 If the User is successfully authenticated and authorizes access to the data requested, itsme® will return an Authorization Code to your server component.
-This is achieved by returning an Authentication Response, which is a HTTP 302 redirect request to the `redirect_uri` specified previously in the authentication request.
+This is achieved by returning an Authentication Response, which is a HTTP 302 redirect request to the `redirect_uri` specified previously in the Authentication Request.

 ```http--inline
 HTTP/1.1 302 Found